7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 #### Availability Sets

-Availability Set Group of related identical virtual machines are (un)deployed together
+Availability Set Group of related identical virtual machines are (un)deployed together.
+An Availability set is
 - Built: Azure Portal, ARM, Scripting, API Tools, Managed Disk for Block-Level Storage
 - SLA: 99.95%
 - Scale sets:
 	- Update Domains - is a group of nodes that are upgraded together - `Configure amount`
+		- Update Domain - up to 20
+			- Are groups of virtual machines and underlying physical hardware that can be rebooted at the same time
+			- If 5 Update domains, the 6th will be in the 1st, 7th will in the 2nd, etc - if 20 the 21th VM is in the 1st..
 	- Fault Domains -  is a group of nodes that represent a physical unit of failure - `Configure amount`
+		- Fault Domain - up to 3
+		- Are a group of virtual machines that share a common power source and network switch.
+	- Can't be changed once the availability set has been created
 - Use managed disks? `No (Classics) or Yes (Aligned)` Availability Zone
 - Zonal Services pin each resource to a specific zone.